MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Related works

-Unsupervised Domain Adaptation (UDA) methods have been extensively investigated for various application scenarios, including object recognition \cite{gopalan2013unsupervised,csurka2017comprehensive,long2018conditional} and semantic segmentation \cite{ hoffman2018cycada, zou2018unsupervised, zhang2019curriculum,toldo2020unsupervised}.
-UDA methods \cite{pan2009survey,candela2009dataset} focus on training a learner across domains, which is usually achieved by aligning the diverse cross-domain distributions or learning pseudo labels on the target domain.
+Domain Adaptation methods\cite{li2024comprehensive} have been extensively investigated for various application scenarios, including object recognition \cite{gopalan2013unsupervised,csurka2017comprehensive,long2018conditional} and semantic segmentation \cite{ hoffman2018cycada, zou2018unsupervised, zhang2019curriculum,toldo2020unsupervised}.
+Recent research is mainly summarized into two categories: Unsupervised Domain Adaptation(UDA) and Source-free Unsupervised Domain Adaptation(SFUDA).

+\textbf{Unsupervised Domain Adaptation} Early Unsupervised Domain Adaptation(UDA)\cite{ganin2015unsupervised,zhang2018collaborative,yang2022unsupervised} approaches often focus on training a learner across domains, which is typically achieved by aligning the diverse cross domain distributions or learning pseudo labels in the target domain.
+For example, Wang et al. \cite{wang2023cross} achieved domain alignment by minimizing the distance between cross-domain samples.
-In particular, Wang et al. \cite{wang2023cross} achieved domain alignment by minimizing the distance between cross-domain samples.
-Xie et al. \cite{xie2022collaborative} proposed a collaborative alignment framework to learn domain-invariant representations by utilizing adversarial training or minimizing the Wasserstein distance between two distributions.
-Hu et al. \cite{hu2022feature} introduced a novel distance-of-distance loss that can effectively measure and minimize domain differences without any external supervision.
-Du et al. \cite{du2021cross} proposed a method of cross-domain gradient difference minimization, which explicitly minimizes the gradient differences generated by the source and target samples.

-The adversarial learning is another commonly used technique to minimize the difference in cross-domain features.
-In particular, Yang et al. \cite{yang2022unsupervised} proposed a dual-module network architecture that incorporates a domain recognition feature module.
-This architecture undergoes adversarial training by maximizing the loss of feature distribution and minimizing the discrepancy in prediction results.
-The Collaborative Adversarial Network (CAN) \cite{zhang2018collaborative} made the feature extractor and classifier cooperate in shallow layers while competing in deep layers to generate specific yet cross-domain features.
-In order to utilize the discriminative information in classifier labels, the Conditional Adversarial domain adaptation(CDAN) \cite{long2018conditional} attempted to align deep features based on classifier labels.

-Recently, learning the pseudo labels predicted by the classifiers on the target domain has been proven quite useful for domain adaptation.
-In particular, SHOT \cite{liang2020we} adopted self-supervised pseudo-labeling to implicitly align representations from the target domains to the source hypothesis.
-Litrico M et al.\cite{litrico2023guiding} introduced a novel loss re-weighting strategy, assessing the reliability of refined pseudo-labels via estimating their uncertainty.
-Liang et al. \cite{liang2021domain} proposed a pseudo-labeling framework aimed at reducing classification errors by introducing an auxiliary classifier solely for the target data, thereby enhancing the quality of the pseudo-labels.
-Li et al.\cite{li2021cross} proposed a cross-domain adaptive clustering method, which introduces an adversarial adaptive clustering loss to facilitate both inter-domain and intra-domain adaptation.